lepture/flask-oauthlib/docs/oauth2.rst

 Implements
 ----------

-The implementings of authorization flow needs two handlers, one is authorize handler for user to confirm the grant, the other is token handler for client to exchange/refresh access token.
+The implementation of authorization flow needs two handlers, one is authorize handler for user to confirm the grant, the other is token handler for client to exchange/refresh access token.